dagogni1/q/README.md

-# TOR2TUN
+# PROXY2TUN

 ## Features:
 ```
 * Easy setup
 * Automatic installation of dependencies and DNSCrypt-Proxy
+* Support PROXY with password and passwordless
 * Wi-Fi access point settings
 * Сhange mac address Wi-Fi access points
-* Redirect all traffic through TOR
+* PROXY for the whole system
-* Creates a namespace for TOR
+* Creates a namespace for PROXY
+* PROXY for the whole system and namespace
-* Creates a namespace for TOR with Wi-Fi access point and DNS encryption through DNSCrypt-Proxy
+* Creates a namespace for PROXY with Wi-Fi access point and DNS encryption through DNSCrypt-Proxy
-* Live monitoring TOR connection
+* PROXY for the whole system and namespace with Wi-Fi access point and DNS encryption through DNSCrypt-Proxy
 ```
 ## Supports:
 ```